ayushranjan17/HACKATHON-PROJECT/README.md

 7) Finally, we trained the model using different type of classifiers and evaluation metrics as “accuracy score”.

-8) “XGBoost” comes out as the best model and then we predicted values on test_data and also done the hyperparameter tuning on “XGBoost”.
+8) “XGBoost” comes out as the best model and then we predicted values on 'Test_data' and also done the hyperparameter tuning on “XGBoost”.